nystudio107/craft-seomatic/docs/docs/issues.md

 ## Issues

-Please report any issues you find to the [SEOmatic Issues](https://github.com/nystudio107/craft-seomatic/issues) page.
+Please report any issues you find to [SEOmatic Issues](https://github.com/nystudio107/craft-seomatic/issues) on GitHub.

 ## Upgrading from SEOmatic 1.x for Craft CMS 2.x

-If you are upgrading a site from Craft CMS 2.x to Craft CMS 4.x that used the older SEOmatic plugin, here’s what you need to know.
+If you’re upgrading a site from Craft CMS 2.x to 4.x that used the older SEOmatic plugin, here’s what you need to know.

 SEOmatic will migrate your old Craft 2.x Field settings & data in the following ways: